 This page contains everything you need to know about travelling to an event at ICMS, including with things you should attend to before booking your trip.
 Local information is given first.

-Finding ICMS in Edinburgh
+Visiting ICMS in Edinburgh

 N.B.
 We regularly hold events at other venues in the city.
 If you are attending an ICMS workshop or other event, please check the location on the web page for the event you are attending.
 Each event's page should give directions specific to its venue if it is not in our own building.